Digital Preservation and Access to Aural Heritage Via A Scalable, Extensible Method

-Miriam Kolar, Co-Organizer, was recently a Weatherhead Fellow (2016-17) at the School for Advanced Research (SAR) in Santa Fe, NM, where she was a 2016-2017 Weatherhead Fellow.
-An Adjunct Professor at the Center for Computer Research in Music and Acoustics (CCRMA), Stanford University, she was previously a Visiting Scholar at Amherst College, applies acoustical and auditory science to the study of human culture (www.culturalacoustics.org).
-Dr. Kolar has led integrative archaeoacoustics and music archaeology research at the 3,000-year-old UNESCO World Heritage site at Chavín de Huántar, Peru since 2008.
+Miriam Kolar, Co-Organizer, applies acoustical and auditory science to the study of human culture (www.culturalacoustics.org).
+Dr. Kolar is a Staff Scholar at the School for Advanced Research (SAR) in Santa Fe, NM, where she was a 2016-2017 Weatherhead Fellow.
+An Adjunct Professor at the Center for Computer Research in Music and Acoustics (CCRMA), Stanford University, she was previously a Visiting Scholar at Amherst College during her work on this project.
+Kolar has led integrative archaeoacoustics and music archaeology research at the 3,000-year-old UNESCO World Heritage site at Chavín de Huántar, Peru since 2008.
 Previously the Five College Mellon Postdoctoral Fellow in Digital Humanities, Kolar has worked in aural heritage research and preservation especially as a practitioner of anthropological archaeology.
 During her interdisciplinary doctoral studies in music, acoustics, audio engineering and auditory perception at Stanford University’s Center for Computer Research in Music and Acoustics (CCRMA), she co-organized two continuing research projects on sound in cultural contexts.
 Her interdisciplinary Ph.D. dissertation applied ecologically valid human auditory perceptual experiments with the interior architecture at Chavín, one of this project's case-study locations.
 Dr. Kolar has presented aural heritage research at meetings of professional organizations spanning the Humanities and sciences, including meetings of the American Association for the Advancement of Science (AAAS), the Acoustical Society of America (ASA), the Study Group for Music Archaeology of the International Council for Traditional Music (ICTM), the Society for Ethnomusicology (SEM), the 2019 joint meeting of the Britsh Forum for Ethnomusicology (BFE) and Societe francaise d’ethnomusicologie (SFE), Computer Applications and Quantitative Methods in Archaeology (CAA), the Theoretical Archaeology Group (TAG), the Society for American Archaeology (SAA), the Institute of Andean Studies (IAS), and others.
 Recent journal publications include an archaeological exploration of human-environmental relations as expressed in acoustical media at Chavín, a theoretical article on archaeological sonics based on Chavín archaeoacoustics, a methodological article on collaborative distributed sound-sensing at Chavín, an Inca case-study application of her comparative method for archaeological acoustical field survey, and an acoustical-historiographical exploration of Inca sonics, with a case-study survey of sonic-musical performance affordances of the great platform at Huánuco Pampa.